open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 ### Practice

-1. Build the multithreaded program as a static executable.
+1. Build the multithreaded program as a static executable by adding `LDFLAGS = -static` to the Makefile:
    Run it.
+   You can check the executable is statically linked by executing the command `ldd multithreaded`.
    Notice the same effect of the thread creation on the process memory layout: the creation of a new stack of `8192 KB`.

 1. Make a program in another language of your choice that creates threads.